Cognirush-Labs-LLP/icompress-win/README.md

 # Mass Image Compressor

 Mass Image Compressor is a fast, lightweight batch image processing tool that compresses, resizes, watermark and converts images to popular formats like WebP, AVIF, JPEG, PNG, and GIF—reducing file size while preserving quality.
 This official source code of modern version of Mass Image Compressor redesigned with a modern WinUI 3 interface and built on .NET 8 for Windows 10 and 11.
-We are there on [SourceForge.net](https://sourceforge.net/projects/icompress/) also.
+This project was originally hosted on  [SourceForge.net](https://sourceforge.net/projects/icompress/) and we still maintain it..

 ---